bowu1004/instance_segmentation_RealSense/README.md

 ---

-_(Most of the content below is cited from [this rep](https://github.com/ErikGDev/instance-segmentation) for conveniently recalling the background.)_
+_(For conveniently recalling the background, I here copy and past most of the content from [this awesome rep](https://github.com/ErikGDev/instance-segmentation) as below.)_
 ## 2. Accuracy and Specifications of Model

 ### 2.1 Instance Segmentation Validation Results